SnakeCodinx/Beautiful-Butterfly-Using-Python-Turtle/README.md

 Beautiful Butterfly
 ![screenshot](Screenshot.png)

-# Toutorial is available on youtube channel
+# Tutorial is available on youtube channel
 click on the link to see :- ([Open in Youtube]())

 # Features